Torgen/codex-blackboard/docs/Operations.md

 If you set up a server or VM for a previous year's version of Blackboard and intended to update Blackboard only, be aware that the 2024 and earlier versions of Blackboard used Meteor 2, which used Node 14 because it depended on the Fibers library to provide thread-like behavior.
-An undocumented API in the V8 runtime that enabled Fibers to work was changed in Node 16, which required the Meteor team to completely rewrite the parallelism on the server side to use Promises.
+An undocumented API in the V8 runtime that enabled Fibers to work was changed in Node 16, which required the Meteor team to completely rewrite the parallelism on the server-side to use Promises.
 This was completed in Meteor 3, which Blackboard now uses; as such:

 * You will need to update Node to version 20